 For someone like me, who enjoys travel photography and not just landscape photography, people–and especially people at work in their environment–are one of the subjects I cannot afford missing.
 Before the advent of mass tourism, agriculture employed most inhabitants of the Val d’Orcia.
 While farmers still make up a lot of the workforce, the hospitality industry now employs a large number of workers, like these two waiters of a restaurant in Pienza.

 Most of the land in Val d’Orcia is cultivated.
 This means that seasonal changes are much more accentuated and rapid thanks to the hand of man.
 The field that was golden with ripe grains a week ago could have now turned brown after the wheat has been harvested and the ground ploughed.
 While there is something to be said for rolling hills of lush green in spring, the stark beauty of naked fields in winter, interrupted only by lone trees or rows of cypresses lends very well to simple, graphical images.

-The winter landscape there lends itself very well to being photographed in color when the sky is a crispy blue, or in black and white in all conditions.
+The winter landscape photographs well in color when the sky is a crispy blue or in black and white in all conditions.

-As there are no big cities nearby, this is also a great location for photographing the night skies, especially if you can add some foreground interest to your pictures.
+As there are no big cities nearby, this is also a great location for photographing the night skies.
+This is especially true if you can add some foreground interest to your pictures.

-A telephoto lens is something you should definitely carry if you plan to photograph the Val d’Orcia.
-Many times you will be shooting a distant farmhouse, a small church, or a line of trees from the side of the road.
+A telephoto lens is something you should definitely carry for photographing Tuscany and the Val d’Orcia.
+Often, you will be shooting a distant farmhouse, a small church, or a line of trees from the side of the road.